ThaaoBlues/Blue/README.md

 # Blue
-##Blue is a vocal assistant that you can use and modify to add your own features.
+## Blue is a vocal assistant that you can use and modify to add your own features.

 Use the requirements.txt and the setup.py files before running Blue the first time.
 (If you are on windows, download the .exe release)

-##Blue can do a bunch of things like:
+## Blue can do a bunch of things like:

--playing music/video from youtube
+-play music/video from youtube

 -talk with you and learn from your responses to be more accurate.

--playing the top 100
+-play the top 100

 -effectuate speedtest